nephely-io/app-autoscaling-calculator/README.md

 # Application auto-scaling calculator

-:warning: This is a work in progress, it is not usable as is
+:warning: This is a work in progress